Sharda River

+The Sharda River is the downstream of Kāli River (or Mahakali River) that originates in the northern Uttarakhand state of India in the Great Himalayas on the eastern slopes of Nanda Devi massif, at an elevation of 3600 m in the Pithoragarh district.
+It then flows on the Nepal and India border.
+Descending, it enters the Indo-Gangetic Plain at Brahmadev Mandi in Nepal, where it expands above the Sharda Barrage.
+From that point onward, it is known as the Sharda River.
+The river proceeds southeastward into India through northern Uttar Pradesh before merging with the Ghaghara River southwest of Bahraich, covering a distance of approximately 300 miles (480 km).

 It offers potential for hydroelectric power generation.
 The river is also proposed as source for one of the many projects in the Himalayan component of the Indian Rivers Inter-link project.

 Etymology and naming

-It is named after Śāradā, which is another name for Saraswati, the goddess of learning.
+It is named after Śāradā, which is another name for Saraswati, the goddess of learning in Hinduism.
 It is called Mahakali River in महाकाली नदी, शारदा नदी, shāradā nadī in Hindi, and Kali Gad (Kumaoni: काली गाड़, kālī gād) or Kali Ganga in Uttarakhand.